pixe1f10w/linenoise-mod/README.markdown

 ## Linenoise-mod specific

 This is for now a pretty outdated fork of [linenoise](http://github.com/antirez/linenoise) with my partially accepted patch to it.
 It contains history (accepted in a bit modified form) and line completion (not-accepted) functionality.
 I think my realization of completion deserves to be preserved here as it is not worse than in mainline.
-Example of usage is provided.
+Example of usage is provided in `example.c` file.
 Source code is not changed since june 2010.

 Copyright (c) 2010, 2012.
 Ilia Zhirov (contributions-only).